quelhasu/jquiz/README.md

 <img src="https://emojipedia-us.s3.amazonaws.com/thumbs/240/mozilla/36/memo_1f4dd.png" align="right" width="80">

 # JQuizz
-> Lightweight app to read/write quizz with JSON
+> Lightweight app to read/write quiz with JSON

 Need to practice for an exam or just want to test your friends or whatever..?
-Do it thanks to this tool which allows you to consult, upload and create your own quizz.
+Do it thanks to this tool which allows you to consult, upload and create your own quiz.

 This tool was created with [Vue](https://vuejs.org/) and [Boostrap](https://getbootstrap.com/).

 ## Features
 Create your own quiz with different types of questions including images or videos.
-You can also upload an existing quizz in json format that you have been given or previously saved.
+You can also upload an existing quiz in json format that you have been given or previously saved.

 ## How to use it
 - [Quizz format](#format)